bk/wmk-docs/content/features.md

 - Optional support for the powerful [Pandoc][pandoc] document converter, for the entire site or on a page-by-page basis.
 This gives you access to such features as LaTeX math markup and academic citations, as well as to Pandoc's well-designed filter system for extending Markdown.
+Pandoc also enables you to export your content to other formats (such as PDF) in addition to HTML, if you so wish.

 The only major feature that wmk is missing compared to some other SSGs is tight integration with a Javascript assets pipeline and interaction layer.
 Thus, if